Theoretical Investigation on Inductive Bias of Isolation Forest: DEPTH FUNCTION OF IFOREST

 \end{lemma} Lemma~\ref{lemma:expected_depth} presents the closed-form expression of the expected depths of the rightmost or leftmost point.
 Based on a straightforward combination of Lemma~\ref{lemma:depth_decomposition} and Lemma~\ref{lemma:expected_depth}, we have the expected depth of any $x_{i}$ in $D$ in the following theorem.

 \begin{theorem} For any given dataset $D$ with sample size $n > 2$ and $x_{i} \in D$, we have

-\end{theorem} Theorem~\ref{theorem:expected_depth} presents the closed-form expression for the depth function of any data point within a given dataset.
-This result represents the first theoretical characterization of the decision function generated by iForest, providing a foundational basis for further analysis of the inductive bias.
+\end{theorem} Theorem~\ref{theorem:expected_depth} presents the closed-form expression for the depth function of any $x_{i} \in D$.
+This formula represents the first theoretical characterization of the decision function output by iForest, providing a foundational basis for further analysis of the inductive bias.

-For any unseen test data points, the depth function is the linear interpolation of the depths of the two adjacent data points, which is beyond the scope of this paper.
+For any unseen test data points, the depth function is the linear interpolation of the depths of the two nearest data points.
+This is a byproduct of this paper and is beyond the scope of inductive bias analysis.
 For anyone interested, we refer the reader to Theorem~\ref{theorem:expected_depth_outer}, where we provide the detailed conclusion and proof.